-- KPI 1: Organisational architecture and financial framework enable mandate implementation and achievement of expected results - 1.1 Strategic plan and intended results based on a clear long term vision and analysis of comparative advantage - 1.2 Organisational architecture congruent with a clear long term vision and associated operating model - 1.3 Strategic plan supports the implementation of wider normative frameworks and associated results, (e.g. the quadrennial comprehensive policy review (QCPR), replenishment commitments, or other resource and results reviews) - 1.4 Financial framework (e.g. division between core and non-core resources) supports mandate implementation - KPI 2: Structures and mechanisms in place and applied to support the implementation of global frameworks for cross-cutting issues at all levels - 2.1 Corporate/sectoral and country strategies respond to and/or reflect the intended results of normative frameworks for cross-cutting issues - 2.1a Gender equality and the empowerment of women - 2.1b Environmental sustainability and climate change - 2.1c Good governance (peaceful and inclusive societies for sustainable development, reduced inequality, provide access to justice for all and build effective, accountable and inclusive institutions at all levels) - 2.1d Human Rights - 2.1e Any other cross-cutting issue included in organisational mandates/commitments
+KPI 1: The organisational architecture22 and the financial framework enable mandate implementation and achievement of expected results

+- 1.1 Strategic plan and intended results based on a clear long term vision and analysis of comparative advantage - 1.2 Organisational architecture congruent with a clear long term vision and associated operating model - 1.3 Strategic plan supports the implementation of wider normative frameworks and associated results, including Agenda 2030 and others were applicable (e.g. the quadrennial comprehensive policy review (QCPR), replenishment commitments, or other resource and results reviews) - 1.4 Financial framework (e.g. division between core and non-core resources) supports mandate implementation

+KPI 2: Structures and mechanisms support the implementation of global frameworks for cross-cutting issues at all levels

+- 2.1 Corporate/sectoral and country strategies respond to and/or reflect the intended results of normative frameworks for cross-cutting issues - 2.1a Gender equality and the empowerment of women - 2.1b Environmental sustainability and climate change - 2.1c Good governance (peaceful and inclusive societies for sustainable development, reduced inequality, provide access to justice for all and build effective, accountable and inclusive institutions at all levels) - 2.1d Human Rights - 2.1e Any other cross-cutting issue included in organisational mandates/commitments [Added for tailoring]23

-PERFORMANCE AREA: OPERATIONAL MANAGEMENT
+Performance Area: OPERATIONAL MANAGEMENT